10 Machine learning

 Split data into train and test set

 Now we split the data into train and test.
-By we use a :holdout strategy, so will get a single split in training an test data.
+We use a :holdout strategy, so will get a single split in training and test data.

 (def split